smr-monitoring/MRNE395-2025FA/04-labs.Rmd

 <i class="fa fa-github"></i> [lab-03-solutions](https://github.com/ENST222-2023SP/lab-03)

 ## lab-04 {-}
 **Introduction to project-1 and Git conflicts:** First we will meet our Project 1 teams and go over the details of our first course project.
 Then we'll learn about how to code collaboratively using GitHub and how to resolve inevitable merge conflicts.
-Details on resolving merge conflicts are linked below.
+Instructions for our merge conflict activity are linked below.
 We'll also catch up on the concepts we've covered so far in class.

-<i class="fa fa-info-circle"></i> [lab-04 merge conflicts](https://enst222.github.io/lab-instructions/lab-04/lab-04-merge-conflicts.html)
+<i class="fa fa-info-circle"></i> [lab-04 instructions](https://enst222.github.io/lab-instructions/lab-04/lab-04-merge-conflicts.html)

 ## lab-05 {-}
-**Data wrangling and project-1 group work**
+**Data wrangling and project-1 group work:** Today we'll work more on data wrangling and you'll spend some time working on your project-1 proposal.
+To get started, go to the course GitHub organization and locate your assignment repo, which should be named lab-05-YOUR_GITHUB_USERNAME.
+Copy the URL of the repo, and clone it in RStudio.
+Refer to Lab 01 for step-by-step instructions on cloning a repo.

 ## lab-06 {-}
-**More data stuff and project-1 group work**
+**Exploratory data analysis and project-1 group work**

 ## lab-07 {-}
 **project-1 group work**